notjagan/vibrio-python/README.md

     - arm is currently untested due to unavailability through GitHub actions hosting
 - Windows (x86 and AMD64)

 If you do not have one of the supported platforms (or otherwise want to build from source), simply clone the repository and use the `build` subcommand (and/or any superset of `build` like `sdist`) in `setup.py` to produce an installable package, then use `pip install` on the result.
-This will require having the `dotnet` C# tooling on the system path to compile the server solution.
+This will require having the `dotnet` C# SDK on the system path to compile the server solution.